-Assessment days (also called assessment centres) allow companies to assess candidates over an extended period of time, whilst offering candidates the chance to find out about an employer in greater detail.
+Assessment days (also called assessment centers) allow companies to assess candidates over an extended period of time, whilst offering candidates the chance to find out about an employer in greater detail.
 An assessment day also usually provides an opportunity for a candidate to meet with current employees at a firm.
 Assessment days can be long, time consuming and highly mentally demanding.

 What is an Assessment Day?